 Bell Street is a lively, Spirit-filled Church whose aim is to draw nearer to God through worship, Bible Study, small group fellowship, social events and reaching out into the community.
 As we know God better, we learn what he wants us to do here and in His wider world.

-Our hope is that others will begin to share the love and work of Jesus which we are so privileged to experience.
-Our hope and prayer is that they too may find and respond to Jesus in the power of the Holy Spirit.
+Our hope and prayer is that others will begin to share the love and work of Jesus which we are so privileged to experience; that they too may find and respond to Jesus in the power of the Holy Spirit.